-Several COVID-19 vaccines have been approved in Germany.
-This article explains how they work and how safe and effective they are.
+Several COVID-19 vaccines are available in Germany.
+This article explains how they work, their safety and effectiveness and what the latest vaccination recommendations are.

 People with statutory health insurance between the ages of 18 and 34 can get a health check-up as a one-off, and then every 3 years from the age of 35 onwards.
 Find out here what is involved.